opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/maps.md

 ## Summary

-The draft OGC API - Maps standard describes an API that presents data as maps by applying a style.
-This deep dive provided an overview of the draft standard and the various Resources and endpoints that are supported.
+The OGC API - Maps standard describes an API that presents data as maps by applying a style.
+This deep dive provided an overview of the standard and the various Resources and endpoints that are supported.